-Just last year, corporate leaders dismissed the prospect of remote work as being unrealistic, unproductive, and uncollaborative.
+Just a few years ago, corporate leaders dismissed the prospect of remote work as being unrealistic, unproductive, and uncollaborative.
 But now, those same leaders face a working landscape that has been rewritten to favor flexible working.
 The Covid-19 pandemic forced companies to crash-test remote work during quarantine -- and the results were far better than anyone expected.

 According to recent research from PwC, 83 percent of corporate executives view their organization’s shift to remote as a success.
 Fewer than one in five want to return to pre-pandemic office norms.
 This isn’t to say that the office will disappear entirely.
 Researchers noted that 87 percent of participating leaders described the office as “important for collaborating with team members and building relationships.”